quinfer/quinnference_website/content/publication/Working-paper2020/index.md

 ---
 title: "How deep is your learning?
-Machine learning stories from the *echanted predictability forest* of UK firm value"
+Machine learning stories from the *enchanted predictability forest* of UK firm value"
 authors:
   - Fearghal Kearney
   - Barry Quinn